This article was originally published on March 21, 2017, and updated on May 16, 2023.

 - What questions are they trying to answer?

 - What tasks do they want to perform?

-To give visitors what they want, you have to get to know them.
-Doing this work increases the likelihood that you’ll create content they’ll actually read and act upon.
+Exploring the answers to these questions increases the likelihood that you’ll create content they’ll read and act upon.

-Also important: when you’re clear and specific about your audiences, you’ll avoid the mistake of being too inwardly-focussed when making website decisions.
-You need to have your ideal visitors – not your board, senior management team or colleagues – at the forefront of all of your website decisions.
+You’ll avoid making internally biased decisions when you’re clear and specific about your audiences.
+You must have your ideal visitors – not your board, senior management team or colleagues – at the forefront of your website decisions.

 “Voice and tone can affect everything from font selection to colour scheme.
 What works for one organization may not work for another.
 This can be particularly important for micro-copy: the small (and often overlooked!) messages that assist the visitor while engaging with the site, like the thank you message displayed after submitting a contact form.
 Some websites have a more serious tone than others, and it’s important to consider this when crafting those messages.”

-With the work you’ve done so far, you’ll be able to make smart decisions about the content you need: the priority topics or content “buckets” you’ll need to feature on your new site.
+Use the work you’ve done so far to determine the priority content categories (or “buckets”) and the specific topics you’ll need to feature on your new site to:

 “I often say there’s no such thing as a small website, because the nature of a website is to grow.
 Establishing priority topics helps you and your Web developer to see the “big picture” of how your site will grow over time, where it’s headed, and what’s needed to get it there.”